futurethang/11ty-Homepage/index.md

 \
 I'm passionate about Web 3.0 and the future of Decentralized Application building on the Ethereum blockchain.
 I'm eager to use my UX Design and Engineering experience, combined with Solidity smart contract development skills, to build the next version of the Web.
 \
-I'm also an advocate for wider adoption of the Web Component standard in building moder web applications, with help from awesome projects like Lit.
+I'm also an advocate for wider adoption of the Web Component standard in building modern web applications, with help from awesome projects like Lit.